 Nike Darwin History

 The shoe traces back its design history including features to the Nike Air Presto and Nike Roshe.
-Other influences for the creation of the shoe are the Nike Air Huarache and the Nike Payaa, as the shoe uses also the same technology and design inspiration of these popular shoes.
-The Darwin’s design represents an evolution of Nike as a brand.
+Other influences for the creation of the shoe are the Nike Air Huarache and the Nike Payaa, as the shoe also uses the same technology and design inspiration of these fashionable Nike shoes.
+Nike Darwin’s design represents the evolution of Nike as a brand.
 It features ultra-light mesh and further made even lighter by a Lunarlon sole.

-Another draw of the Darwin from other popular shoes is the TPU heel cup with enough padding and extra layer of cushioning that offers comfort and shock absorption.
+Another draw of Nike Darwin from other favorite shoes is the TPU heel cup with enough padding and an extra layer of cushioning that offers comfort and shock absorption.

 However, many critics have recently surfaced commenting that the brand made a mistake in naming it, the Darwin.
-Named after the great Charles Darwin, the English biologist who contributed so much to the science of evolution, the shoe showed a lot of Nike’s evolutionary elements and promise in terms of comfort and value.
+Named after the great Charles Darwin, the English biologist who contributed so much to the science of evolution, the shoe showed a lot of Nike’s evolutionary elements and promised comfort and value.

 Nike Darwin Style